 The CSRA rules allow spouses to retain income and assets to continue living within the community without impoverishing themselves.
 The community spouse can live in their home and keep liquid assets up to the federal maximum CSRA without affecting the nursing home spouse’s benefits.
 Any assets above these protected amounts are expected to be liquidated to cover nursing home costs.

-• Making sure that your spouse has enough money to live on is a concern for most couples.
+- Making sure that your spouse has enough money to live on is a concern for most couples.
 Working with a financial advisor can help you create a plan to address those concerns.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Our retirement calculator helps you calculate how much money that you’ll have in retirement to pay bills, have fun and cover medical expenses.
-Its detailed analysis can provide answers to your questions about paying for long-term care for you and your spouse.
+- SmartAsset’s retirement calculator can help you calculate how much money that you’ll have in retirement to pay bills, have fun and cover medical expenses.
+This free tool takes your age, income, projected Social Security benefit and monthly savings into account.

 Photo credit: ©iStock.com/designer491, ©iStock.com/imtmphoto, ©iStock.com/zimmytws